aandr26/AWS-SAP-C01-Study-Guide/docs/2_Accounts/2a_AWS_Identity_Basics/IAM_Overview.md

 * **Exam tips**:
   * Familarize yourself with the Credential Report.
-  * Watch for gotcha questions about groups.
+  * Watch for gotcha questions about groups
+    * logging in as a group - you don't.
   * Expect a question on policy variables.